 Every dog owner knows this as a strict rule – don’t give chocolate to your pet.
-But sometimes our furry friends can be sneaky enough to sniff out the location of hidden sweets and steal some that is why is necessary to keep home dog camera.
+But sometimes our furry friends can be sneaky enough to sniff out the location of hidden sweets and steal some.
+That is why it is necessary to keep a home dog camera.
+But the question is how much chocolate will kill a dog?
 Then you can’t reverse what happened.

 However, there is no need for panic.
 Yes, chocolate is poisonous for dogs.
-But it depends on the size of your pet, amount, and the kind of eaten chocolate.
+But it depends on the size of your pet, the amount of chocolate, and the kind of chocolate.

 Remember that even though smaller amounts won’t kill your pup, you must never give chocolate to your dog!
-You need to know how much chocolate is okay for your pet only to understand what to do when an accident happens.
+You need to know how much chocolate is okay for your pet.
+This is only to understand what to do when an accident happens.

 Theobromine is the reason why pups can't eat chocolate.
 Dogs can't digest theobromine that our favorite treat contains.
 Usually, your pet will exhibit symptoms of poisoning after consuming 20 mg of theobromine for every kilogram of their weight.
 The symptoms become more serious and lethal at 40-50 mg per kilogram.